-Senator William V. Roth Jr Bridge
+Senator William V. Roth Jr. Bridge

 Client: Delaware Department of Transportation